PostHog/posthog.com/contents/docs/apps/rudderstack-import.md

 ### What does the Ruddestack Connect app do?

-The Ruddestack Connect app enables you to send events to PostHog, via Segment.
+The Ruddestack Connect app enables you to send events to PostHog, via Rudderstack.

 RudderStack is an open-source, customer data platform for developers.
 It allows you to collect and deliver customer event data to a variety of destinations across your growth, product, and marketing stack.